 - The ban on selling firecrackers also helps to reduce air pollution in Delhi.
 They should allow only those firecrackers which emit less smoke and are environment-friendly.

 Air pollution is most disastrous for human health and the environment.
-Reducing air pollution is not an only government responsibility.
+Reducing air pollution is not only government responsibility.
 It is also citizens responsibility to help in reducing pollution.

 - We should plant more and more trees around our locality.

 - We should regularly check for pollution level of our vehicles.

 - Try to use more CNG operated vehicles and public transport.
-We should take initiative and carpool with friends, colleagues, family wherever possible.
+We should take the initiative and carpool with friends, colleagues, family wherever possible.

 - Reduce the number of trips you take in your car.
 We should Carpool, use public transportation, bike, or walk whenever possible.
 Bicycles are not even good for the environment but also very good for health.
-The government should build safe bicycle lanes to encourage residents.
+The government should build safe bicycle lanes on encouraging residents.

-- No more uses of fossil and traditional fuels for cooking.
+- We should no more use of fossil and traditional fuels for cooking.

 - Conserve energy – at home, at work, everywhere.
 We should stop wasting electricity and other energy sources.

 - We should move for more fuel-efficient and smaller cars and also choose CNG as an alternative fuel.
 CNG is a cleaner fuel than petrol or diesel.

-- Everyone should avoid burning of leaves, old tyres or any kind of items in the open air.
+- Everyone should avoid burning of leaves, old tyres or any items in the open air.

 - We should install solar panels as an alternative to electricity and hot water solutions.

 - Instead of diesel generators, we should move to Inverters as a power backup solution.

-- Always look for the ENERGY STAR label, while buying electrical appliances like washing machine, refrigerators, geysers, air conditioner, air coolers, laptops, dishwasher and many more.
+- Always look for the ENERGY STAR label, while buying electrical appliances like washing machines, refrigerators, geysers, air conditioners, air coolers, laptops, dishwashers, and many more.